oracle-livelabs/apex/apex-professional-hol4/creating-order-page.md

 ## Task 8: Add Order Details Region

-Add a region to display Order details.
+You will add a Cards Region to display the key details of the customer's order, including the order date, status, and total price.

 1. In the Rendering tree (left pane), right-click on the **Order: &P16_ORDER.** region and select **Create Sub Region**.